SLS Las Vegas

 By the time it closed in 2011 the venerable Sahara hotel had become a shadow of itself; once one of the most glamorous resorts on The Strip faded to a dusty, worn relic that was really only good if you couldn’t afford to stay anywhere else.
 Now reinvented as the swank SLS Las Vegas, the property is virtually unrecognizable once you step inside, with a level of luxury, service, and amenities that the Sahara never could’ve dreamed of.
 But the limitations of revamping an existing building (as opposed to tearing it down and starting over) are evident almost everywhere you look, which makes this transformation a success but not an unqualified one.

 And by success, I mean a spiritual one, mostly.
 From a financial perspective the SLS has been in turmoil since its debut, which is what undoubtedly led to its sale in May of 2017 to a company that runs a hotel-casino in Reno.
-What they intend to do with the property is unknown at this time but there are rumors it will at least get a new name.
+They are planning on dumping about $100 million into the property with an overhaul that may just bring back the Sahara name.

 Out front, the main porte corchere is in the same spot but the domed entrance is gone, replaced by open air and a giant statue of a vaguely human, one-eyed figure raising its hands in the air in apparently glee.
 This is SAAM, a sculpture by designer Phillipe Starke who did most of the visuals in the hotel and is meant to be an artistic representation of the original owner Sam Nazarian (who dropped his involvemnt in the hotel in 2015).